Henry Hall (lighthouse keeper)

-Henry Hall (1661 – 8 December 1755) was a British lighthouse keeper who worked on the Eddystone Lighthouse, in the English county of Devon, some 9 statute miles (14 kilometres) southwest of Rame Head, Cornwall, UK.
+Henry Hall (1661 – 8 December 1755), also referred to as Richard or Wm (i.e. William) Hall by contemporary sources, was a British lighthouse keeper who worked on the Eddystone Lighthouse, in the English county of Devon, some 9 statute miles (14 kilometres) southwest of Rame Head, Cornwall, UK.

 Background

 Born in 1661, Henry Hall is the oldest-known member of the Hall Family of lighthouse keepers that kept lights around the English and Welsh coasts from at least the mid-eighteenth century until 1913.
 The Hall family intermarried with two lighthouse keeping families: the Knotts and the Darling family.
 One of the better known members of Darling family was Grace Darling, who participated in the rescue of survivors of the Forfarshire.